dev4press/coreactivity/readme.txt

 * Plugin doesn't work with WordPress 5.4 or older versions.

 = Basic Installation =
-* Plugin folder in the WordPress plugins should be `loggerpress`.
+* Plugin folder in the WordPress plugins should be `coreactivity`.
-* Upload `sweeppress` folder to the `/wp-content/plugins/` directory.
+* Upload `coreactivity` folder to the `/wp-content/plugins/` directory.
 * Activate the plugin through the 'Plugins' menu in WordPress.
-* Plugin adds new top level menu called 'LoggerPress' inside Tools.
+* Plugin adds new top level menu called 'CoreActivity' inside Tools.
 * Check all the plugin settings before using the plugin.